-The mission of Division 52 is to advance psychology internationally as a science and profession, and through education and advocacy.
-In support of this mission, the Ursula Gielen Global Psychology Book Award is presented to the author(s) or editor(s) of a recent book that makes the greatest contribution to psychology as an international discipline and profession, or more specifically, the degree to which the book adds to our understanding of global phenomena and problems from a psychological point of view.
+The Ursula Gielen Global Psychology Book Award is presented to the author(s) or editor(s) of a recent book that makes a significant contribution to psychology as an international discipline and profession, or that adds to our understanding of global phenomena and problems from a psychological point of view.
 Examples include psychological interventions at the micro- and macro- levels, multinational organizations, questions of mental health, pedagogy, peace and war, gender roles, contributions of indigenous psychologies to global psychology, textbooks that integrate theory, research and practice from around the globe, edited volumes integrating contributions from scholars around the world, and overviews of international and global psychology.

 Nominations may include authored or edited volumes in any language.
 All submissions must be accompanied by a 2-page letter in English making a case for the book’s potential contribution to global psychology.
 Copyright must be in the current year.
 Nominations may not include fiction and biographies.

 Award recipients will be announced in Spring, and invited to give an address in the DIvision 52 Suite at that year's Convention.
 The award carries a stipend of $500 and paid convention fees to help fund attendance at the APA convention.

 In judging the contribution of each book, the following set of guidelines will be used:

 - How creative and novel are the ideas expressed in the book?